 Death Valley: Wherever You Go, There You Are

 Death Valley is certainly its own kind of place on Earth.
 When my daughter and I spent time there back in February, 1998, we were living in New Mexico.
 Which also features that sort of wide, wide, open, open space that feels as though nobody will ever occupy it on a full time basis.
-Thus I am intrigued with the way DV felt to a person who lives in upstate New York.
-She noticed the lack of green.
-When we were there DV had enjoyed a mite of moisture so flowers had shot up and shoved aggressively colored blooms towards the sky, ready to get pollinated and set seed before the soil would crack open again.
+Thus … Continue reading Death Valley: Wherever You Go, There You Are

 Hummingbirds and oranges for the holidays